Laminate countertops may not be as luxurious or durable as more

 This material is still a popular pick for kitchen countertops with a wide spectrum of color and pattern choices, a clear cost advantage and easy installation.

-Laminate countertops are available in hundreds of solid colors, graphic prints and patterns that include imitations of granite, marble, travertine, slate, cork, leather, wood and even paper and fabric!
+Laminate countertops are available in hundreds of solid colors, graphic prints and patterns like cork, leather, wood, and even paper and fabric!

 Premium laminate product lines now have a visual "depth" to the pattern vs. the flat, one-dimensional look of standard laminate countertops.

 Many surface finishes like: honed, polished, brushed, velour, quilted, riverwash and several more are available in many colors/patterns for an added textural design element.

-Thus, from a design perspective, no countertop material offers you a wider range of choices and options than laminate (technically natural granite has the most "colors" with 2500+, but the range of pattern is much more limited).
+Thus, from a design perspective, no countertop material offers you a wider range of color choices and options than laminate (technically natural granite has the most "colors" with 2500+, but the range of pattern is much more limited).